natefoo/suniversal/README.md

 *suniversal* is a USB adapter for non-USB *SUN* keyboards.
 It is developed on a *Pro Micro Arduino*-compatible board, but other boards based on the *ATmega32u4* micro-controller should work as well.

 #### What's New
-I finally got hold of a *SUN* mouse (model *Compact 1*, *SUN* no. 370-1586-03), so I could test and adapt my initial implementation for mouse support.
+I finally got hold of a *SUN Type 4* and confirmed it working.

 #### Features
 - all keys working